A Baltimore judge has ordered a new trial for Adnan Syed, whose murder conviction was the focus of the first season of the popular “Serial” podcast.

 “Even if trial counsel had contacted McClain to investigate the potential alibi, McClain’s testimony would not have been able to sever this crucial link.”

 As for the cell tower evidence, Welch sided with Syed’s claim that his trial lawyer failed to properly cross-examine state witness Abraham Waranowitz on the reliability of cell tower location evidence.
+Syed’s post-conviction lawyer presented an AT&T fax coversheet that the trial attorney obtained during pretrial discovery that contained instructions on how to read subscriber activity.

 The instructions included the disclaimer, “Outgoing calls only are reliable for location status.
 Any incoming calls will not be reliable information for location.”

-The state’s theory of relying on incoming calls to determine the general location of Syed’s cell phone “was directly contradicted by the disclaimer,” Welch wrote.
+The state’s theory of relying on incoming calls to determine the general location of [Syed’s] cell phone “was directly contradicted by the disclaimer,” Welch wrote.

 “A reasonable attorney would have exposed the misleading nature of the state’s theory by cross-examinining Abraham Waranowitz.
 The record reflects, however, that trial counsel failed to cross-examine Waranowitz about the disclaimer.”